Matilda International Hospital

-Matilda International Hospital (MIH) is a private, not-for-profit hospital in Hong Kong.
-Located at The Peak on Hong Kong Island, the hospital was established in 1907.
+Matilda International Hospital (MIH) is a nonprofit private hospital.
+Located at The Peak on Hong Kong Island in Hong Kong.
+The hospital was established in 1907.

 Matilda International Hospital operates as an independent organization with no religious, commercial or academic affiliation.
 The hospital provides 24-hour outpatient care, surgical procedures, and specialist services in areas including Orthopaedics and spine, women's health and maternity, General surgery, health assessments, and ear, nose and throat (ENT).
 The hospital is known for its personalised and evidence-based patient care.

 History

 Matilda Hospital was founded through a bequest from Granville Sharp, a banker from the well-known Sharp family of Romsey, Hampshire, United Kingdom.
 His wife, Matilda Lincolne Sharp, moved to Hong Kong with him in 1858, and died in 1893.
 Upon his own death in 1899, Sharp's will directed that a hospital be constructed in her name, dedicating it to his wife's kind and caring ways.

 The hospital completed construction and admitted its first patients in 1907, at that time providing medical skills and the comforts of a nursing home free of charge for the poor.
 The maternity department was built connected to the main hospital and received the first babies in 1915.

 Matilda Hospital was used as a military hospital towards the end of the 1940s.
 In 1951, Matilda Hospital merged with War Memorial Nursing Home and reopened.
 Statutorily known as the Matilda Memorial & War Hospital, the institution is now widely recognised as Matilda International Hospital.
 Today, it is a not-for-profit hospital serving all the people in Hong Kong and the wider region.